 Banks and credit unions may seem the same on the surface, but there are some big differences worth knowing about.
 Both take deposits, distribute cash, make loans, and also deal with certain kinds of securities.
 But unlike credit unions, banks are for-profit financial operations, which means they earn profits for stockholders or bank holding companies.

 A credit union, on the other hand, exists solely to serve the financial needs of its members and communities.
 Credit unions are not-for-profit financial cooperatives, which means they return earnings to their members in the form of better rates and lower-to-no fees.

 Types of Financial Institutions

-Earnings are returned to member-owners through lower fees and better rates
+You're a member-owner and earnings are returned to member-owners through lower fees and better rates.

 Benefits of Using a Financial Institution